MiHarsh/webevaluator/README.md

 ## Introduction

-This is an advanced web crawling tool that will not only discover the active URLs within the website but also provide information about SSL certificate compliance, Cookie checker and ADA compliance.
+This is an advanced web crawling tool that will not only discover the active URLs within the website but also provide information about SSL certificate compliance, Cookie checker and ADA compliance and details about the security headers.
 ## Implementation Details

 #### Crawler